YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 When additional information appears on the command line after the mupip program name, MUPIP processes the additional information as its command, for example:

 .. parsed-literal::
-   $ydb_dist/mupip stop 1158
+   $gtm_dist/mupip stop 1158

 This starts MUPIP and stops the process with Process ID (PID) 1158.

 Some MUPIP commands require information contained in the global directory.
 Therefore, a process must have access to a valid global directory before using any MUPIP commands other than EXIT, INTRPT, JOURNAL, RESTORE, STOP and the -file option of any command that has that option.

-The environment variable ydb_gbldir specifies the active global directory.
+The environment variable gtmgbldir specifies the active global directory.

-A ydb_gbldir value of mumps.gld tells MUPIP to look for a global directory file mumps.gld in the current directory.
+A gtmgbldir value of mumps.gld tells MUPIP to look for a global directory file mumps.gld in the current directory.
 For more information on the global directory, refer to `“Global Directory Editor” <https://docs.yottadb.com/AdminOpsGuide/gde.html>`_.

 .. note::
    YottaDB recommends against running YottaDB components as root.
 When run as root, YottaDB components use the owner and group of the database file as the owner and group of newly created journal files, backup files, snapshot files, shared memory, and semaphores.
 In addition, they set the permissions on the resulting files, shared memory, and semaphores, as if running as the owner of the database file and as a member of the database file group.